 By subscribing to “flespi/message/gw/devices/#” you will be able to receive all messages from all devices registered in the flespi platform, while “flespi/message/gw/channels/#” will deliver all messages received by the channels even if the device is not registered in the flespi platform.

 Another nice opportunity not only to receive updates but also to receive all current information from all devices is to subscribe to “flespi/state/gw/devices/+/telemetry/+”.
-This subscription will immediately deliver the latest values of all parameters from all devices and once these parameters change, you will be push-notified in the same MQTT connection.
+This subscription will immediately deliver the latest values of all parameters from all devices and once these parameters change, you will be push-notified about the update in the same MQTT connection.
 This is very convenient.
-For example, to display all devices on the map you can subscribe to “flespi/state/gw/devices/+/telemetry/position” and receive only the position of devices that will be updated in real-time when devices are moving.
+For example, to display all devices on the map you can subscribe to “flespi/state/gw/devices/+/telemetry/position” and receive only the position of devices that will be updated in real-time when devices move.
 We have the open-source TelemetryViewer project that you may use to show telemetry parameters from selected devices.

-Looking to plug the logic
+Plugging the logic

 Each month we will add more and more MQTT-based things.
 We are promoting the MQTT usage among developers worldwide with our free-to-use MQTT 5.0 broker and contribution of the MQTT 5.0 protocol support into the popular mqtt.js library.